rstacruz/vim-from-scratch/README.md

 The config above will install 2 plugins.
 Both are optional, but I recommend them:

-- [vim-sensible] enables some good "sensible" defaults, such as turning on syntax highlighting.
+- [tpope/vim-sensible][vim-sensible] enables some good "sensible" defaults, such as turning on syntax highlighting.
 This is superfluous in some vim forks like Neovim and [Oni], so I suggest to conditionally load it only when needed.

-- [vim-opinion] enables some good "opinionated" defaults that I prefer (I'm the author of this plugin!).
+- [rstacruz/vim-opinion][vim-opinion] enables some good "opinionated" defaults that I prefer (I'm the author of this plugin!).
 This has some settings that I think will do well for most setups, such as [incremental search] and so on.

 Apart from these plugins, feel free to add them.
 Here are some more that I can recommend: